sop4s/uranium-launcher/README.md

-# uranium-launcher
-CLI Minecraft Launcher.
+# not ready yet 🐥